eipark/eipark.github.io/_drafts/new-worker-personal-finance.markdown

 * mortgage interest
 * certain medical expenses
 * pre-tax investments (like 401k, which we'll learn about later)
+* health/dental insurance costs taken out of your paycheck pretax
 * blah

 More information on tax deductions is available here: _____.